huangshiqi99/scenarios/python/challenge-data-types-manipulation/step1.md

 ## Requirements

-- Use only the string operations to solve the problem.
+1.Convert the string to lowercase.
-- No modules can be imported.
+2.Remove all whitespaces from the string.
+3.Reverse the string.
+4.Return the final string.